napoles-uach/streamlit_apps/Streamlit_Colab/README.md

-# Starter kit of Streamlit for first time users.
+# Streamlit starter kit of for first time users.
 Run amazing Streamlit apps in Google Colaboratory.
 If you like it, other options are installing on your own machine or requesting a free account in Streamlit Share.